ibm-cloud-docs/databases-for-mysql/howto-migration.md

 For more information on using MySQL Replication with Global Transaction Identifiers (GTIDs), see the [Using GTIDs for Failover and Scaleout](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-failover.html) in the MySQL Reference Manual.
 {: .note}

-The `mysql` command has many options; [consult the official documentation](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html#mysqldump-syntax) and [command reference](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html#mysqldump-option-summary) for a fuller view of its capabilities.
+The `mysql` command has many options; [see the official documentation](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html#mysqldump-syntax) and [command reference](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html#mysqldump-option-summary) for a fuller view of its capabilities.

 ### Restoring mysqldump's output
 {: #migrating-mysqldump-restore}